hack-gpon/hack-gpon.github.io/ont-technicolor-afm0002.md

 # cat lastgood.xml | ssh admin@192.168.2.1  "cat > /var/config/lastgood.xml"
 ```

-{% include warning.html content="on windows replace type with cat and run the commands from cmd (not powershell)" %}
+{% include warning.html content="If a Windows system is used replace type with cat and run the commands from cmd (not Powershell)" %}

-## Extract and repack the rootfs
+## Extracting and repacking the rootfs
 ```sh
 # unsquashfs mtd5.bin
 # mksquashfs squashfs-root rootfs -b 131072 -comp lzma -no-recovery
 ```
-## Flash a new rootfs
+## Flashing a new rootfs

-{% include info.html content="you can only flash the inactive image" %}
+{% include info.html content="Only the inactive image can be flashed" %}

 So mtd4/5 if you are on image1, mtd6/7 if you are on image0.